lgeurts/lgeurts.github.io/_drafts/2021-11-02-aws-high-performance-cloud-gaming.md

 ## **Dude, why should I use cloud gaming when I already have a high-end gaming machine?**

 Not everybody can afford having a monster like for example the [Falcon Northwest Talon](falcon-nw.com)](https://www.falcon-nw.com/desktops) at home.
 But even so, how long will you be able to keep the machine up to date?
-Think PRICEY video cards, processors outdated, in general the cash you5'll have to shell out for playing the latest and greatest?
+Think PRICEY video cards, processors outdated, in general the cash you'll have to shell out for playing the latest and greatest?
 Building yourself?
 Sure but the same principle for all hardware components applies.
+That's why I use an AWS instance.
+Not up to date anymore?
+I just create a new one.

 ## **OK, I'm convinced.
 What do I need?**